 Use 50% water / 50% ethylene glycol antifreeze mix.
-Antifreeze mixture is recommended as a good yearround coolant, but not methyl alcohol based antifreeze because of it's effect on non-metallic components and it's low boiling point.
-Also, antifreeze with high silicate should not be used as it could case silica gelation problems.
+Antifreeze mixture is recommended as a good year-round coolant, but not methyl alcohol based antifreeze because of its low boiling point.
+Also, antifreeze with high silicate should not be used as it could cause silica gelation problems.